julianeon/userform/README.md

 If the submission is successful, the user will be told 'thank you' and that the owner will be in touch.
 If not, the reason for the failure is given.

-If you don't have an API to upload to, you can use the app and submit, but you'll received a message saying the API request was not successful (which is just fine if all you want to do is see how it works).
+If you don't have an API endpoint to upload to, you can use the form and submit data, but you'll receive a message saying the API request was not successful (which is okay if all you want to do is see how it works).

 To compare to similar JavaScript code in React serving the same purpose, see this [gist](https://gist.github.com/julianeon/767e32fc069d0a1568683deb4dd31fb0) and [this article](https://javascriptpage.com/make-an-email-submit-form-with-javascript) explaining it.